ibm-cloud-docs/containers/cs_ingress_types.md

           Ingress Secret:         mycluster-<hash>-0000
           ```
           {: screen}
       2. If you want to use TLS and your apps are deployed in a namespace other than `default`, you must re-create the secret in the namespace where your apps exist.
 To find the CRN for the default Ingress secret, run `ibmcloud ks ingress secret get -c <cluster> --name <secret_name> --namespace default`.
+Alternatively, you can set the secret as the `defaultCertificate` in the [`ibm-ingress-deploy-config` configmap](/docs/containers?topic=containers-comm-ingress-annotations#comm-customize-deploy).
 For more information, see [Managing TLS certificates and secrets](#manage_certs).
           ```
           ibmcloud ks ingress secret create --cluster <cluster_name_or_ID> --cert-crn <CRN> --name <secret_name> --namespace <namespace>
           ```